The Gas Alternatives.

 With products from Loxone, Victron, and PylonTech this is not only possible, but it is also easy to achieve.

 Let’s talk about a system installation in a modest 3-bed semi-detached house in the burbs…

 We came to this project quite late in the planning and implementation stage.
 Our original task was simply to remove an existing boiler and install a new one (and control it somehow).

 The customer had already started work on the new kitchen extension and remodeling downstairs.
 When I first saw the project the solar thermal guy was starting the new system that week.

 It appeared this might have been one of their first jobs with any level of complexity.
 The plumbers who did a bit of work for the solar thermal company seemed a bit out of their depth.

-To cut a long story short, the solar thermal company finished the work on the roof and connecting it to the thermal store.
-They got the basic system working and then we took over the remainder of the plumbing and controlling everything
+To cut a long story short, the solar thermal company finished the work on the roof and connected it to the thermal store.
+They got the basic system working and then we took over the remainder of the plumbing and controlled everything with Loxone.

 The solar thermal stayed on its own controller, a very basic Sorel unit.
 The customer kept it until warranty issues were fixed as it was what the installer knew.